RoamGuru Roam Guru

 Special Exhibitions: €8–12

-The Tombs of the Dukes: The museum's most precious treasures are the carved tombs of Duke Philip the Bold (d.
-1404) and Duke John the Fearless (d.
-1419).
-These masterpieces of Burgundian sculpture survived the French Revolution hidden in a monastery, preserving their original polychrome decoration.
-The mourners—81 alabaster figures in medieval dress—process around the tombs in eternal grief, each figure uniquely characterized.
+The Tombs of the Dukes: These are why you come.
+The carved tombs of Philip the Bold (d.
+1404) and John the Fearless (d.
+1419) are masterpieces of Burgundian sculpture that survived the French Revolution hidden in a monastery.
+The 81 alabaster mourners that process around the tombs are individually characterized—no two figures share the same expression, posture, or grief.
+The polychrome decoration—original paint that survived because the tombs were hidden—makes them look almost alive.

 Address: Place Notre-Dame, 21000 Dijon